 Adjust the Temperature to Make Your Hot Tub Suitable for Children

 How hot is too hot for children in your hot tub?
-According to the Association of Pool and Spa Professionals, infants and toddlers should not spend any time in your hot tub.
-They can easily overheat in water that is perfect for adult soaking.
+According to hot tub information from the Association of Pool and Spa Professionals, infants and toddlers should not spend any time in your hot tub.
+They can easily overheat in water that is considered safe hot tub temperature for adult soaking.
 Children who can stand up in the hot with their head completely out of water should be able to withstand temperatures of 104 degrees for no more than five minutes.
 If you drop the temperature to 98 degrees, children can stay in the water for 15 minutes.
 They also recommend that adults encourage children to drink fresh water during their soak.

 Cover and Lock Your Hot Tub When Not in Use